Tesseract (software)

 Tesseract is an optical character recognition engine for various operating systems.
 It is free software, released under the Apache License.
-Originally developed by Hewlett-Packard as proprietary software in the 1980s, it was released as open source in 2005 and development has been sponsored by Google since 2006.
+Originally developed by Hewlett-Packard as proprietary software in the 1980s, it was released as open source in 2005 and development was sponsored by Google in 2006.

 In 2006, Tesseract was considered one of the most accurate open-source OCR engines available.

 History

-The Tesseract engine was originally developed as proprietary software at Hewlett Packard labs in Bristol, England and Greeley, Colorado between 1985 and 1994, with more changes made in 1996 to port to Windows, and some migration from C to C++ in 1998.
-A lot of the code was written in C, and then some more was written in C++.
-Since then, all the code has been converted to at least compile with a C++ compiler.
+The Tesseract engine was originally developed as proprietary software at Hewlett-Packard labs in Bristol, England and Greeley, Colorado, United States between 1985 and 1994, with more changes made in 1996 to port to Windows, and partial migration from C to C++ in 1998.
+A majority of the code was written in C, some written in C++.
+Since then, all the code has been converted to C++.
 Very little work was done in the following decade.
-It was then released as open source in 2005 by Hewlett Packard and the University of Nevada, Las Vegas (UNLV).
-Tesseract development has been sponsored by Google since 2006.
+It was then released as an open source in 2005 by Hewlett-Packard and the University of Nevada, Las Vegas (UNLV).
+Tesseract development was sponsored by Google in 2006.

-Version 4 adds LSTM based OCR engine and models for many additional languages and scripts, bringing the total to 116 languages.
-Additionally 37 scripts are supported.
-So it is for example possible to recognize text with a mix of Western and Central European languages by using the model for the Latin script it is written in.
+Version 4 adds LSTM-based OCR engine and models for many additional languages and scripts, bringing the total to 116 languages.
+Additionally, 37 scripts are supported.

+Since 2018, the Mannheim University Library has contributed to the development of Tesseract through several projects.
+Most of these were funded by the German Research Foundation.

-Version 5 was released in 2021, after more than two years of testing and developing.
+Version 5 was released in 2021.

-Features
+Development

 Tesseract was in the top three OCR engines in terms of character accuracy in 1995.
-It is available for Linux, Windows and Mac OS X. However, due to limited resources it is only rigorously tested by developers under Windows and Ubuntu.
+It is available for Linux, Windows and Mac OS X.

-Tesseract up to and including version 2 could only accept TIFF images of simple one-column text as inputs.
+Tesseract, up to and including version 2, could only accept TIFF images of simple one-column text as inputs.
 These early versions did not include layout analysis, and so inputting multi-columned text, images, or equations produced garbled output.
-Since version 3.00 Tesseract has supported output text formatting, hOCR positional information and page-layout analysis.
+Since version 3, Tesseract has supported output text formatting, hOCR positional information and page-layout analysis.
 Support for a number of new image formats was added using the Leptonica library.
 Tesseract can detect whether text is monospaced or proportionally spaced.